 He is interested in the potential a cannabis patient support group has to help people who have used cannabis illegally to treat medical conditions.

-Chaudhari has been growing for more than 20 years to treat his conditions.
+Chaudhari has been a legacy grower for more than 20 years to treat his conditions.
 Doing so has made him a horticulture expert.
-He has grown over 400 strains over 20 plus years.
+He has grown over 400 strains over 20-plus years in the underground market.

 In 2016, he placed second in the DC Growers Cup in the breeder’s category for a strain he called “American Kush” using seeds derived from craft cannabis grown in Afghanistan before the 1978 Soviet Union invasion caused its quality to decline drastically.